estuary/flow/site/docs/concepts/catalog-entities/captures.md

 # A set of captures to include in the catalog.
 # Optional, type: object
 captures:
   # The name of the capture.
   acmeCo/example/source-s3:

-    # Endpoints define how to connect to the source of the capture.
+    # Endpoint defines how to connect to the source of the capture.
     # Required, type: object
     endpoint:
-      # This endpoint uses a Docker image connector.
+      # This endpoint uses a connector provided as a Docker image.
       connector:
         # Docker image which implements the capture connector.
         image: ghcr.io/estuary/source-s3:dev